csnp/qramm/assessment/full-assessment-backup.md

 - Participation in cross-sector exercises (e.g., financial or healthcare quantum risk pilots)
 - Published maturity models, playbooks, or cryptographic transition architectures
 - White papers, blogs, or public presentations on cryptographic transition strategies

-### Question 2.1.9: How does your organization integrate quantum readiness considerations into enterprise architecture and technology planning?

-**Explanation**: This examines how quantum security requirements and cryptographic agility are systematically incorporated into enterprise architecture decisions, technology roadmaps, and strategic planning processes.

-**Options**:
-- Quantum readiness considerations are not integrated into architecture or technology planning
-- Quantum requirements are considered informally during major architecture decisions
-- Quantum readiness is systematically integrated into enterprise architecture and technology planning processes
-- Quantum security drives architecture and technology decisions with automated assessment and optimization

-**Evidence to Look For**:
-- Architecture review processes that include quantum readiness and cryptographic agility requirements
-- Technology roadmaps that explicitly account for quantum-safe transitions and implementation timelines
-- Architecture standards and patterns that promote cryptographic agility and quantum readiness
-- Enterprise architecture artifacts that document quantum security requirements and compliance mapping

-### Question 2.1.10: How does your organization foster a culture of quantum security awareness and continuous learning?

-**Explanation**: This assesses how your organization builds and maintains organizational capability for quantum security through culture development, continuous learning, knowledge sharing, and workforce development initiatives.

-**Options**:
-- No quantum security culture or learning initiatives exist
-- Basic awareness training provided with limited reinforcement or follow-up
-- Structured culture and learning programs promote quantum security awareness and capability development
-- Comprehensive culture of quantum security excellence with continuous learning, innovation, and knowledge leadership

-**Evidence to Look For**:
-- Quantum security awareness training programs for different organizational roles and levels
-- Internal knowledge sharing forums, workshops, or communities of practice focused on quantum readiness
-- Career development paths and competency frameworks that include quantum security skills
-- Recognition and incentive programs that reward quantum security contributions and learning

 ## Practice 2.2: Risk Assessment & Compliance Management